How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 Managing teams effectively requires you to do quite a number of things.

-The resume power word list below will help you be more specific about what you can do:
+The resume power word list below will help you be more specific about what you can do and proving your leadership skills:

 - Recruited / Hired